BS, Roberts Wesleyan College; MS, Rochester Institute of Technology

 A team of Rochester Institute of Technology cybersecurity students competed in the 2022 Northeast Collegiate Cyber Defense Competition (NECCDC) March 18-20.

 RIT wins Northeast regional collegiate cyber defense competition

-A team of RIT cybersecurity students is moving on to the National Collegiate Cyber Defense Competition (NCCDC) after taking first place at the Northeast regional competition March 20–22.
-The students pulled together a win, despite having to compete from separate locations across the country, in response to the COVID-19 pandemic.
+A team of RIT cybersecurity students is moving on to the National Collegiate Cyber Defense Competition (NCCDC), after taking first place at the regional competition March 19–21.
+The annual event is part of the nation’s largest college-level cyber defense competition.